darde/phaser-heroku-webpack-es6/README.md

 ## Project Structure

 This project runs a [webpack-dev-server][webpackDevServerSite] for development, and runs an express server to deploy on heroku.
 If you want to deploy your project on your heroku account, the only thing you need to do is type `git push heroku yourproject`.
+You can edit any file under the `src` directory.

 ## Project Setup